metaleap/zentient/zdbg-vsc/proto/readme.md

 	// A format string for the message.
 Embedded variables have the form '{name}'.
 	// If variable name starts with an underscore character, the variable does not contain user data (PII) and can be safely used for telemetry purposes.
 	Format string `json:"format"`

+	// An object used as a dictionary for looking up the variables in the format string.
+	Variables map[string]string `json:"variables,omitempty"`

+	// If true send to telemetry.
+	SendTelemetry bool `json:"sendTelemetry,omitempty"`
 } // struct Message

 ```